-In this comedic monologue story, AMY is too overwhelmed with her best friend Cheryl’s overly protective boyfriend, in fact, she may even be a bit jealous.
+In comedic monologue Big Brett, AMY is too overwhelmed with her best friend Cheryl’s overly protective boyfriend, in fact, she may even be a bit jealous.

 AMY: Want to know what I absolutely despise?
 Overprotective men!
 God, they are the worst.
 I have this friend named Cheryl and she has this guy she’s been dating, some burly dude typically named Brett.
 His friends call him Big Brett.
 Shocker! (she imitates Brett walking with all his muscles) “Hi, I’m Big Brett, Hi, I’m Big Brett, duh, duh, duh.”

 Your barbarian, masculine nickname.
 And he’s one of those guys that is so far up my friend Cheryl’s ass that I have no idea how she isn’t constipated constantly.
 Okay?
 Big Brett is one of those guys who is always calling, always checking in, always walking Cheryl to wherever she has to go, or driving her or waiting on her every move and quite frankly, it’s disgusting.